 The other key to coziness was a pair of propane wall heaters.
 This one is in the utility room.

 There's still plenty of snow up in these hills, but April promises some changes.
-Here's hoping she doesn't fool us like last year!
+Here's hoping these promises don't fool us like they did last year!